During VBS it is so easy to lose sight of what is really important. The details take over the mission. And today’s crisis can overshadow the purpose.

 Speaking of unity, getting a group of very different people pulling together for the same cause…VBS – well that is the work of a BIG God.

 Want an easy way to encourage thankfulness?
-Grab these FREE printable thankfulness cards.
-Place a basket in your volunteer area with the printables and pens.
+No form found Place a basket in your volunteer area with the printables and pens.
 Encourage volunteers to share a short praise or reason to be thankful on the cards.
 No limit of cards they can fill out!
 At the end of the week of VBS, draw one of the cards and give that volunteer a king size chocolate candy bar!
 Who doesn’t love chocolate?
 And it’s something else for your volunteer to be thankful for!
 (Continue this through the year as well with your regular volunteers…draw a card at the end of the month!)

 You can use the thankful cards as a reminder to volunteers throughout the year of God’s faithfulness or as a recap of how God worked in your VBS!